Bubbles (video game)

 Bubbles is a 1983 action game developed and published by Williams Electronics for arcades.
 The player uses a joystick to control a bubble in a kitchen sink.
-The object is to progress through levels by cleaning the sink while avoiding enemies.
+The objective is to progress through levels by cleaning the sink while avoiding enemies.

 The game was developed by John Kotlarik and Python Anghelo.
 Kotlarik wanted to create a non-violent game inspired by Pac-Man.
-Anghelo designed the game's artwork and scenario as well as a special plastic cabinet that saw limited use.
+Anghelo designed the artwork and scenario as well as a special plastic cabinet that saw limited use.
 Bubbles was later released on home consoles as part of arcade compilations and online as a web-based version.

-Reception was mixed and focused on the game's odd premise.
-Critics nonetheless praised the gameplay as enjoyable and with some opining at the title's obscurity.
-Some reviewers, however, criticized the audiovisuals.
+Reception was mixed and focused on the odd premise.
+Critics nonetheless praised the gameplay as enjoyable, with some noting the title's obscurity.
+While reviewers were divided on the audiovisuals, a common point of criticism was the graphics having an excess of blue.

 Gameplay

 The light blue bubble (center right) avoids brushes and razors to clean up ants, crumbs, and grease within the sink.
-The score and level number is tracked in the top left corner of the screen.
+Game statistics, such as the score and level number, are tracked in the top left corner of the screen.

 Bubbles is an action game where the player controls a soap bubble from a top-down perspective.
-The object is to clean a kitchen sink by maneuvering over ants, crumbs, and grease spots to absorb them before they slide into the drain.
-As the bubble absorbs more objects, it grows in size, eventually acquiring eyes and then a smiling mouth.
+The objective is to clean a kitchen sink by maneuvering over ants, crumbs, and grease spots to absorb them before they slide into the drain.
+As the bubble absorbs more objects, it grows in size, soon acquiring eyes and then a smiling mouth.
 At the same time, sponges and scrub brushes slowly move around the sink, cleaning it on their own in competition with the player.
 Touching these enemies costs the player one life unless the bubble is at its largest size.
 If the bubble is large enough, the enemy will be knocked away and the bubble will shrink.
 Sponges and brushes can be knocked into the drain for bonus points, eliminating them from play.

 Two other enemies in the sink are stationary razor blades and roaches that crawl out of the drain.
-Contact with a blade is always fatal, while the bubble can safely touch the roach only when carrying a broom, which will kill the roach upon contact.
+Contact with a blade is always fatal, while the bubble can safely touch the roach only when carrying a broom, which will kill the roach on contact.
 The broom can be acquired by moving over a cleaning lady who sometimes appears in the sink.
-The level ends when all of the point-scoring objects are gone from the playing field.
+The level ends when all of the point-scoring objects are no longer on the playing field.
 If the bubble has acquired a complete face, the player moves on to the next level; otherwise, one life is lost and the level must be replayed.
 Alternatively, the player can skip the level by going down the drain when it flashes green after the bubble has obtained a face.
 Entering the drain while the bubble is too small costs one life.